antunesls/UPS_ESP32_tinySrv/README.md

 Edit the file Kconfig.projbuild.example with your wifi parameters and the mqtt address.

-Remove the file the extension .example build the project in your ESP32-S3 device.
+Remove the file the extension .example before build the project in your ESP32-S3 device.

 ## ⛏️ Built Using <a name = "built_using"></a>